MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/1/index.md

 - [ ] OTC derivatives are illegal in Canada.
 - [ ] Exchange-traded derivatives are exclusively used for speculation.

-> **Explanation:** Exchange-traded contracts are standardized and cleared, thus minimizing counterparty risk, whereas OTC products are negotiated directly between parties.
+> **Explanation:**( Exchange-traded contracts are standardized and cleared, thus minimizing counterparty risk, whereas OTC products are negotiated directly between parties.)

----

 ### If a Canadian investor purchases put options on a stock, what strategy are they employing?